georgia-tech-db/evadb/README.md

 DROP UDF IF EXISTS MyUDF;
 ```

+## Contributing

-## Documentation
+## Environment Setup

-Documentation for EVA is located [here](https://evadb.readthedocs.io/).

-### Installation Instructions for Developers

 To install EVA from source, use a virtual environment and the pip package manager.
 EVA requires JAVA 8 for generating the parser.
-Detailed development guide is available [here](https://evadb.readthedocs.io/en/latest/source/contribute/index.html).

 ```shell
 git clone https://github.com/georgia-tech-db/eva.git && cd eva